 I’ll be the first to tell you that I don’t have broad experience with Calvados.
 If your marketplace is like mine, you may only find one or two labels on the shelf, and that will affect your appreciation of this drink considerably.
-I can say that I prefer the more aged Calvados, often marked “VS” or “VSOP,” to be a better with the Diki-Diki than the more common, and usually less expensive, “Fine” brandies, which have only a couple years aging.
-It seems that oak aging takes a bit of the apple edge off the brandy, and provides the usual sweet and woody flavors—familiar to whiskey and cognac drinkers—that blend well with the Swedish Punch.
+I can say that I prefer the more aged Calvados, often marked “VS” or “VSOP,” to be a better match with the Diki-Diki than the more common, usually less expensive, “Fine” brandies, which have only a couple years aging.
+It seems that oak aging takes a bit of the apple edge off the brandy and provides the usual sweet and woody flavors — familiar to whiskey and cognac drinkers — that blend well with the Swedish Punch.

 But it doesn’t have to be Calvados.
 There are many other apple brandies with excellent reputations.
 One of the most familiar and obtainable, at least in the US, is Laird’s.
 Laird’s is famous for its Applejack, but it’s their apple brandy that you want for this drink—it is a better made and better tasting product, aged in charred oak barrels, American whiskey style, and makes a respectable Diki-Diki (with a name like that, can you really be respectable?), with a rather lighter apple note than Calvados.

 As I noted in my article on the Doctor Cocktail, the Kronan Swedish Punsch seems to be the only product available in the US right now.
 You can make it yourself if you have the time: David Wondrich’s tale-filled Punch: the Delights (and Dangers) of the Flowing Bowl (2010) provides a recipe.

 So that is the Diki-Diki: a silly name, a ludicrous back story, and a delicious and sophisticated cocktail.
 I guarantee that it does not taste like anything you’ve had before, but it is one you’ll come back to regularly.